Lynx2006/linked-list-team--Data-Structure-/README.md

 ---

-## 🔀 Team Workflow:
+🔀 Team Workflow:

-## 🧩 Team Workflow-Doubly linked list
+🧩 Team Workflow – Singly Linked List

-### 📁 Branching Strategy
+📁 Branching Strategy
-Each team member worked independently by creating a **personal Git branch** named after their **roll number**.
+Each team member worked independently by creating a personal Git branch named after their roll number.
 This strategy allowed parallel development and minimized code conflicts.

-### 🚀 Feature Contributions
+🚀 Feature Contributions
-The team implemented the core functionalities of a **Doubly Linked List**, including:
+The team implemented the core functionalities of a Singly Linked List, including:

-- ✅ Node insertion:
+✅ Node insertion:
-  - At a specific position
+• At a specific position

-- ✅ Node deletion
+✅ Node deletion

-- ✅ Forward traversal (display)
+✅ Forward traversal (display)

-- ✅ Code commenting and documentation for improved readability
+✅ Code commenting and documentation for improved readability

-### 🔁 Pull Requests (PRs)
+🔁 Pull Requests (PRs)
-After completing and testing their features, each member submitted a **Pull Request (PR)** to merge their branch into the `main` branch, following standard version control practices.
+After completing and testing their features, each member submitted a Pull Request (PR) to merge their branch into the main branch, following standard version control practices.

-### ⚠️ Merge Conflict Resolution
+⚠️ Merge Conflict Resolution
 Merge conflicts were encountered during integration and resolved through:

-- 🔍 Peer code reviews
+🔍 Peer code reviews
-- 🛠️ Git conflict resolution tools
+🛠️ Git conflict resolution tools
-- 💬 Effective team communication via GitHub discussions and team meetings
+💬 Effective team communication via GitHub discussions and team meetings

 Communication via GitHub and team discussions
 ---